Partha11/qsms-builds/docs/getting-started.md

 2.  **Select the Latest Release:** On the releases page, find the latest version (usually at the top) and click on the `.apk` file under the "Assets" section to start the download.

+{: .note }
-> **Note:** Your browser or Android device might show a security warning, as you're downloading an app outside of the Google Play Store.
+Your browser or Android device might show a security warning, as you're downloading an app outside of the Google Play Store.
 This is normal.
 You may need to confirm that you wish to keep the file.

 ## Step 2: Install QSMS on Your Android Device